ChefBoyarB/Phantom-Analysis/Data_Analysis/README.md

 The goal is not to force identical coordinates in every dataset.
 The goal is to keep the ROI as similar as possible in physical meaning while still excluding clearly invalid regions.

+### ROI selection modes

+The analysis engine currently supports three ROI workflows:

+- `interactive`: draw ROIs with the mouse during the run
+- `manual_list`: reuse exact ROI coordinates already saved in the config
+- `manual_prompt`: type ROI coordinates into the terminal during the run

+For locked reruns, `manual_list` is the usual choice.

+### Reusing saved ROIs

+If `save_selected_rois_json` is enabled, each run writes `selected_rois_for_rerun.json` into the output folder.

+Use this file when you want to:

+- confirm which ROI coordinates were actually used in a completed run
+- copy those coordinates into `manual_named_rois` for a locked rerun
+- keep ROI definitions consistent across repeated analyses

 ## Output Checking

 When a run finishes, the most useful files for checking whether two runs match are: